ObjectProfile/PythonBridge/docs/pages/vw-installation.md

 1. Requests

 ## Install Python 3.6
-We suggest to NOT use Homebrew, because we have experienced several issues handling the rest of the dependencies.
-Instead, we suggest using the installer provided in the Python webpage [https://www.python.org/downloads/release/python-368/](https://www.python.org/downloads/release/python-368/).
+We suggest using the installer provided in the Python webpage [https://www.python.org/downloads/release/python-368/](https://www.python.org/downloads/release/python-368/).

-To verify python installed correctly just run `python3 --version` and you should get `Python 3.6.8`.
+To verify python installed correctly just run `python --version` and you should get `Python 3.6.8`.
-Also verify that pip has also been installed by running `pip -V` and you should get `pip 19.0.3 from ...`
+Also verify that pip has also been installed by running `pip -V` and you should get `pip 18.1 from ... (python 3.6)`

 ## Install Pipenv